alephdata/memorious/README.md

 ### With Docker

 Configure the environment variables in `docker-compose.yml` and `memorious.env`.
+Then run:

 ```sh
 $ docker-compose up -d